 You know when you visit somewhere, and you can’t quite believe it’s real?
-Cannobio Lake Maggiore IS THAT PLACE!
+Cannobio Italy IS THAT PLACE!
 Lined with pastel coloured houses that look pretty in even the rain, but when the sun comes out Cannobio turns into a pastel instagram heaven, that has you feeling giddy with every turn of a corner as you catch another perspective of this breathtaking little town.

-Where is Cannobio?
+Where is Cannobio Italy?

-The town of Cannobio Lake Maggiore is the last town before you reach the border of Switzerland.
+The town of Cannobio is on Lake Maggiore is the last town before you reach the border of Switzerland.
 The area is believe to pre date Roman times, with the first documented mention of Cannobio being 909.